 The National Center on Addiction and Substance Abuse defines vaping as, "the act of inhaling and exhaling the aerosol, often referred to as vapor, which is produced by an e-cigarette or similar device."
-Though it may look like water vapor, the aerosol actually contains many toxic chemicals which have been linked to cancer, as well as respiratory and heart diseases.
+Though it may look like water vapor, the aerosol actually contains many harmful toxic chemicals such as nicotine aerosol which have been linked to cancer, as well as respiratory and heart diseases.

-E-cigarettes are known by many other names, such as e-hookahs, mods, Juul pens, or vape pens.
+"E-cigarettes" refer to any electronic vaporizer and are also known by many other names, such as e-cigs, vaporize, e-hookahs, mods, Juul pens, or vape pens.